FAQ: On-Demand Virtual Care

 If you don't see your question below or would like more information, please call us at 317-621-2290.

-Is virtual care appropriate for every medical condition?
+Is on-demand virtual care appropriate for every medical condition?

-No. Virtual care is for non-emergency medical issues.
+No. On-demand virtual care is for non-emergency medical issues.
 You should not use this service if you are experiencing a medical emergency.
 In case of a medical life-threatening emergency, you should dial 911 immediately.

 What conditions can be treated?

-Our providers are trained to treat a wide range of conditions.
+Our on-demand virtual care providers are trained to treat a wide range of conditions.
 Some of the most common are:

 • Acne